Sheldon Hackney Fellowships

 DUTIES AND DURATION OF THE FELLOWSHIP

 Along with the tasks assigned by their supervisor, fellows will be asked to participate in several organizational events and perform a number of organizational duties.

 - Attend all fellow meetings and training sessions.

-Fellowships will commence on June 1, 2021.
+Fellowships will commence on May 31, 2022.
 All fellows are asked to work as late into August as possible (with possible preference given to those who are able to work until Labor Day).

 Housing is not provided for fellows, and preference will be given to applicants who have secured housing.
 Please note, summer rentals are extremely limited on Martha’s Vineyard.
 We recommend making a plan for housing before applying due to the scarcity of the summer rental market.

 A strong interest in museums, non-profits, education, or archives is necessary.
 A high degree of responsibility and the ability to work professionally with the public are essential.
 Excellent organizational skills are necessary.
 Experience with Microsoft Office is required.
 Each of the four fellowships requires the fellow to have the capacity to work independently.

 Energetic, self-motivated, flexible individuals who are independent, creative, and willing to be team players will best fit these positions.

 This fellow will work closely with the curatorial team.
 The fellowship will provide hands-on experience with collection management including:

 - Database work